Bike and Barge

 How to return home

-A) Direction Lagny-sur-Marne – Epernay
+A) Direction Paris – Epernay

 Epernay is the city at the end of the tour.
 From here you can return home.